Mysticor/Mysticor.github.io/biography/index.md

 -   **Xue Jian**, Wang Cheng.
 Study on the Characteristics of Underwater Explosion Bubble near Perforated Solid Wall.
 The Chinese Congress of Theoretical and Applied Mechanics.
 CCTAM2017-A31-MS091-0412

-##### ACADEMIC ACTIVITIES
+##### RESEARCH EXPERIENCE

--   The International Society of Multiphysics (Beijing, China, 2017.12)

--   National Symposium on Warheads and Damage Technology (Beijing, China, 2017.10)

--   The Chinese Congress of Theoretical and Applied Mechanics (Beijing, China, 2017.8)

--   National Conference on Explosion Mechanics (Zhuhai, China, 2016.11)
+Research on Sympathetic Detonation (Funding: 400,000 RMB per year) Dec 2016 - Jul 2018

+State Key Laboratory of Explosion Science and Technology, Beijing Institute of Technology

+Duty: main participant

+-   Simulate the sympathetic detonations of cylindrical explosive with different explosion distances, charge weights, and length-diameter (L/D) ratio in air and water.

+-   Design and arrange sympathetic detonations of TNT to PBX and PBX to PBX.

+-   Collect and analyze data and fit an empirical formula widely applicable to describe sympathetic detonations of TNT to PBX and PBX to PBX.

+Damage Characteristics of Near-field Underwater Explosion** (Funding: 400,000 RMB per year) Jan 2016 - Jul 2018

+State Key Laboratory of Explosion Science and Technology, Beijing Institute of Technology

+Duty: main participant

+-   Simulate bubble pulsation and water jet in an underwater explosion on the free surface, in the free field, and near the structure.

+-   Focus on the influence of structure on bubble pulsation and water jet, and the influence of damaged structure on bubble pulsation and water jet in the second hit.

+-   Design scale-down experiments of near-free-surface and near-structure underwater explosions.

 ##### SKILLS

--   Python, c++, MPI, OpenMP
+-   C++, Python, MPI, OpenMP
--   Smooth Particle Dynamics, Finite Difference Methods, Material Points Methods
+-   Smooth Particle Dynamics(SPH), Material Points Methods(MPM), Finite Difference Methods
 -   Software: proficiency in Ansys Autodyn, Ls-dyna, Abqus, Origin and AutoCAD.

-##### Languages
+##### LANGUAGES

 -   Mandarin: Native.